-Three coffee-table tomes hitting selves soon demonstrate the diversity and talent in Texas’ design community.
+Three Texas design books hitting selves soon demonstrate the diversity and talent in the state’s creative community.
+Explore these tomes for your coffee table or beyond.

 FRENCH ACCENTS: FARMHOUSE FRENCH STYLE FOR TODAY’S HOME